NewWays-TechForImpactKAIST/.github/profile/README.md

 With approximately 3,000 council members across 226 local government units and 900 representatives in 17 metropolitan regions, these officials have the power to shape our communities.
 NewWays seeks to draw attention from various civic organizations by focusing on areas such as property, current political affiliation, and official travel records.

 Newways' motto, "Diverse decision-making by diverse individuals improves politics," drives our mission.
-However, analyzing the results of four local elections from 2010 to 2022 reveals that 48% of elected officials are in their 50s, 72% are male, and 88% belong to mainstream political parties.
+However, analyzing the results of four local elections from 2010 to 2022 reveals that 48% of elected officials are in their 50s, 72% are male, and 88% belong to two major political parties.
 NewWays particularly emphasizes addressing the lack of young politicians, connecting them with citizens to bridge the gap and foster a platform where more people can share their concerns.

 ## 👩‍💻 1.
 API-scrap-and-analysis
 ### 1-1.
 Automated tracking of public official changes for all elected units.